jacobkap/ucrbook/docs/index.md

 ## How to identify a particular agency (ORI codes) {#ori}

 In NIBRS and other FBI data sets, agencies are identified using **OR**iginating Agency **I**dentifiers or an ORI.
 An ORI is a unique ID code used to identify an agency.^[This is referred to as an "ORI", "ORI code", and "ORI number", all of which mean the same thing.]
 If we used the agency's name we'd end up with some duplicates since there can be multiple agencies in the country (and in a state, those this is very rare) with the same name.
 For example, if you looked for the Philadelphia Police Department using the agency name, you'd find both the "Philadelphia Police Department" in Pennsylvania and the one in Mississippi.
-Each ORI is a 9-digit value starting with the state abbreviation (for some reason the FBI incorrectly puts the abbreviation for Nebraska as NB instead of NE) followed by 7 numbers.
+Each ORI is a 9-digit value starting with the state abbreviation^[The abbreviation for Nebraska is "NB" rather than the more commonly used "NE."] followed by 7 numbers.
 In the UCR data (another FBI data set) the ORI uses only a 7-digit code - with only the 5 numbers following the state abbreviation instead of 7.
 So the NIBRS ORI codes are sometimes called ORI9.
 For nearly all agencies, the only difference between the UCR ORI and the NIBRS ORI is that the NIBRS ORI has "00" at the end so it is technically 9 characters long but isn't any more specific than the 7-character UCR ORI code.

 When dealing with specific agencies, make sure to use the ORI rather than the agency name to avoid any mistakes.
 For an easy way to find the ORI number of an agency, use [this page](https://crimedatatool.com/crosswalk.html) on my site.
 Type an agency name or an ORI code into the search section and it will return everything that is a match.